Choosing a backpack is tough. Choosing a bug out backpack is even tougher. The wrong bag could leave you holding the bag… or dead.

 - Candle Lantern: A non battery alternative

 - Automatic Watch: A watch that is EMP proof and doesn’t ever require batteries is essential.Knowing the date and time can help you plan your movements and help keep you sane.
-You can even use a watch to help you determine direction (see post: Determining Direction With Your Watch).
+You can even use a watch to help you determine direction.
 I too have procrastinated on getting an Automatic Watch, but I have resolved that this will be my next purchase, because it’s not a bank breaker and it’s really important.

 - Solar watch: An alternative to the automatic watch.